tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 <img title="" src="images/Selection_039.png" />

-Again we select our choices, currently this tool does not support multiple target file destinations.
+Again, we select our choices.
+Currently this tool does not support multiple target file destinations.
 By clicking on the check box for “Full schema import” this will import all the objects that are not done by the transportable tablespace import like packages, procedures so on.
 If you click on the info button it will give you a full list.

 {{site.data.alerts.note}} This will only import objects for users that have objects within the tablespaces that have been migrated.
 Any other users will have to be imported separately. {{site.data.alerts.end}}